Joe Mullen: Calgary Flames

 The Flames felt they needed a quality offensive player and expected Mullen to fulfill that role.
 As it was the first time in his career he had been traded, Mullen was initially upset at the move.
 He was awed by the reaction he received from fans in Calgary however; fans greeted him warmly even as his flight landed to arrive in the city.
 Mullen described the experience as being "almost like ... an instant celebrity".
 He quickly established himself as a fan favorite, scoring 38 points in 29 games to end the regular season.
 He then led the league with 12 goals in the 1986 Stanley Cup playoffs.
-The Flames reached the Finals for the first time in franchise history, but lost to the Montreal Canadiens in five games.
+The Flames reached the Final for the first time in franchise history, but lost to the Montreal Canadiens in five games.
 Mullen set a personal best of 47 goals in his first full year in Calgary, 1986–87, and with only 14 penalty minutes on the season, was voted the winner of the Lady Byng Memorial Trophy as the NHL's most gentlemanly player.

 Mullen's 40 goals in 1987–88 was the fifth consecutive season he reached that total.
 He won his first of three consecutive Molson Cups as the Flames player with the most three star selections during the season.
 1988–89 was Mullen's best season in the NHL.
 He reached the 50 goal and 100 point milestones, leading the Flames with 51 and 110 respectively, and won his second Lady Byng Memorial Trophy.
 He was named a first-team All-Star at right wing and won the Plus-Minus Award at +51.
 Additionally, he played in his first NHL All-Star Game, appearing opposite his brother Brian.
 He led the 1989 Stanley Cup playoffs with 16 goals as the Flames defeated the Canadiens to win their first Stanley Cup championship.

 Though he played in his second All-Star Game in 1990, Mullen's production fell by 41 points, to 69, and he failed to score at least 40 goals for the first time in six seasons.
 Concerned about his age, the Flames chose to trade the 33-year-old Mullen following the season.
 He was sent to the Pittsburgh Penguins in a draft day trade on June 16, 1990, in exchange for Pittsburgh's second round selection (26th overall, which turned out to be defenseman Nicolas Perreault).